 Before your trip

 1. Reduce or optimize connections.
-The more connections you have, the more chances there are for cancellation or delay.
+The more connections you have, the more chances there are for cancellations or delays.
 If it makes financial sense, book direct flights whenever possible — those extra dollars you spend may end up saving you a lot of hassle.
-And if your itinerary choices include different connection airport options, choose those in warm-weather cities that are less susceptible to winter mishaps.
+And if your itinerary choices include different connection-airport options, choose those in warm-weather cities that are less susceptible to winter mishaps.

-2. Book flights earlier in the day, with a direct carrier.
-Zach Griff, senior airline reporter at The Points Guy website, recommends travelers book earlier flights because “once a few cancellations happen, the domino effect means a higher percentage of later flights will be delayed or canceled.”
-He also suggests booking with a direct carrier (such as United and American) rather than a regional partner (United Express or American Eagle, for example).
+2. Book flights earlier in the day with a direct carrier.
+Zach Griff, senior airline reporter at the website The Points Guy, recommends travelers book earlier flights because “once a few cancellations happen, the domino effect means a higher percentage of later flights will be delayed or canceled.”
+He also suggests booking with a direct carrier (such as United or American) rather than a regional partner (United Express or American Eagle, for example).
 The parent airlines tend to get priority for staffing and airport access.

 3. Avoid checking luggage.
 Changing a flight at the last minute will sometimes mean checked baggage gets left behind, trailing your new itinerary.
 Bringing just a roller bag small enough to use as a carry-on item makes you more nimble to grab a replacement flight, not to mention providing a change of clothes should you get stuck somewhere.